Amaranth Crackers

 Preheat the oven to 325 degrees.

 Line two baking sheets with parchment paper.
-With a silicon, rubber or small offset spatula, evenly distribute 1 Tablespoon of the olive oil onto the parchment paper.
-Drop 9 scant Tablespoons amaranth evenly spaced and use the spatula, coated with olive oil, to spread the amaranth in a very thin layer.
-Sprinkle with salt, pepper, and any other spices, dried herbs, nuts, seeds.
+With a silicon, rubber or small offset spatula, evenly distribute 1 tablespoon of the olive oil onto the parchment paper.
+Drop 9 scant tablespoons amaranth evenly spaced and use the spatula to spread the amaranth in a very thin layer, keeping the crackers from touching.
+It helps to get some olive oil on the underside of the spatula to help spread the amaranth.
+Sprinkle with salt, pepper, and any spices, dried herbs, or other optional ingredients.

 Bake until the crackers start to lift up from the parchment paper and are golden brown, around 20-25 minutes, then flip over and return to the oven for another 5-10 minutes to crisp up the middles.